Best TV series to watch on Netflix right now (September 2020) - TheNewsTrace

 The Fall

-All three seasons of the nail-biting BBC crime drama not too long ago arrived on Netflix, and are wowing audiences another time.
+All three seasons of the nail-biting BBC crime drama lately arrived on Netflix, and are wowing audiences once more.

 The psychological thriller, which is about in Northern Eire, stars Gillian Anderson as Detective Superintendent Stella Gibson, who has been drafted from the Metropolitan Police to catch a serial killer, performed by Jamie Dornan.